Govarthanans8/dbt-docs-controller/README.md

 In standard dbt-docs, documentation is generated for the entirety of your dbt project, including:
 - All models
 - All sources
-- All tests
 - All macros

 This approach might be overwhelming for end-users who are only interested in a specific part of your project. `dbt-docs-controller` addresses this by allowing you to generate documentation for only the relevant models and components that your end-users will actually interact with.
+This CLI empowers users to selectively include only the models, sources, packages, or combinations thereof that are relevant to their needs.
+Whether users require documentation for a single model, a group of sources, specific packages, or custom combinations, dbt-docs-controller makes the process effortless and efficient.

 ### 🔑✨Key Features:
-- **Selective Documentation**: Generate documentation only for the models, sources, tests, and macros that you choose.
+- **Selective Documentation**: Generate documentation for specific models, sources, packages, or custom combinations thereof.
 - **Simplified Output**: Create a cleaner, more focused dbt-docs site by excluding unnecessary nodes.
 - **Easy to Use**: Simple CLI interface for quick integration into your existing dbt workflow.

 ### ⚙️💡How It Works:
 `dbt-docs-controller` works by editing the `manifest.json` file used by the dbt-docs site.
-It modify nodes that you do not wish to display, resulting in a documentation site that is tailored to your needs.
+By selectively modifying the file based on user input, the tool ensures that only the specified components are included in the final documentation site, resulting in a documentation site that is precisely tailored to meet your specific needs and preferences.